xrigau/androidthings-ws2801-driver/README.md

 The driver can be found in the `ws2801-driver` module and there's a demo app showing how to use the driver in the `demo-app` module.

-Only tested with a Raspberry Pi 3 but should work in more devices.
+Only tested with a Raspberry Pi 3 but should work with other devices too.

 ## Schematics